Solanum americanum: Food or Poison?

 Anyone who’s done some foraging has seen the “Black Nightshade” also called the “Common Nightshade” and (DRUM ROLLLLLLLLL) the “Deadly Nightshade.”
 It’s one to four feet tall, oval to diamond shaped leaves, with and without large blunt teeth, little white star-like flowers with yellow cores followed by green berries that turn shiny black, larger than a BB, smaller than a pea.
 Some foraging books will tell you it is very edible and the dangers overrated; some will say it will kill you, don’t eat it.
 I land on the edible side and I eat it.

-But, to cover myself legally, I am not suggesting you eat any part of any nightshade.
-I am just passing this information along for your botanical education, not your gustatory explorations.
+But, to cover myself legally because there are a lot of fools with lawyers, I am not suggesting you eat any part of any wild nightshade.
 In fact, let me include what soon-to-be PhD and author Delena Tull writes in her book Edible and Useful Plants of Texas and the Southwest.

 “The toxicity of the species is quite variable in different varieties and in different parts of the world.
 Euell Gibbons reports using the ripe berries in pies and numerous other references indicate that the ripe cooked fruit may be safe.
 Personally, I consider the whole plant potentially deadly and leave it alone. “